Kiuwan logo

 • Manage dev teams’ activities.

-• Automatically create an action plan with the problems that need to be fixed to achieve certain goals.
+• Automatically create an action plan with the problems that must be fixed to achieve certain goals.

 • Prioritize remediations based on various considerations, including time, cost, and technical resources.